Iridology: Criticism

-The majority of medical doctors reject all the claims of all branches of iridology and label them as pseudoscience or even quackery.

-Critics, including most practitioners of medicine, dismiss iridology given that published studies have indicated a lack of success for its claims.
-To date, clinical data does not support correlation between illness in the body and coinciding observable changes in the iris.
+Scientists dismiss iridology given that published studies have indicated a lack of success for its claims.
+No clinical study to date has demonstrated a correlation between illness in the body and coinciding observable changes in the iris.
 In controlled experiments, practitioners of iridology have performed statistically no better than chance in determining the presence of a disease or condition solely through observation of the iris.

-It has been pointed out that the premise of iridology is at odds with the fact that the iris does not undergo substantial changes in an individual's life.
+Iridology is based on a premise that is at odds with the fact that the iris does not undergo substantial changes in an individual's life.
 Iris texture is a phenotypical feature that develops during gestation and remains unchanged after infancy.
 There is no evidence for changes in the iris pattern other than variations in pigmentation in the first years of life and variations caused by glaucoma treatment.
-The stability of iris structures is the foundation of the biometric technology which uses iris recognition for identification purposes.
+The stability of iris structures is the foundation of the biometric technology, which uses iris recognition for identification purposes.

+James Randi has argued that despite the lack of clinical efficacy, iridology remains unfalsifiable since iridologists do not provide a distinction between current physical defects and "future" defects; thus, iridiagnostic claims cannot be proven wrong.

 Scientific research into iridology

-Well-controlled scientific evaluation of iridology has shown entirely negative results, with all rigorous double blind tests failing to find any statistical significance to its claims.
+Well-controlled scientific evaluation of iridology has shown negative results, with all rigorous double blind trials failing to find any statistical significance to its claims.

-In 2015 the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance.
+In 2015, the Australian Government's Department of Health published the results of a review of alternative therapies that sought to determine if any were suitable for being covered by health insurance.
 Iridology was one of 17 therapies evaluated for which no clear evidence of effectiveness was found.

-A German study from 1957 which took more than 4,000 iris photographs of more than 1,000 people concluded that iridology was not useful as a diagnostic tool.
+A German study from 1957, which took more than 4,000 iris photographs of more than 1,000 people, concluded that iridology was useless as a diagnostic tool.

 In 1979, Bernard Jensen, a leading American iridologist, and two other iridology proponents failed to establish the basis of their practice when they examined photographs of the eyes of 143 patients in an attempt to determine which ones had kidney impairments.
 Of the patients, 48 had been diagnosed with kidney disease, and the rest had normal kidney function.
 Based on their analysis of the patients' irises, the three iridologists could not detect which patients had kidney disease and which did not.
 One iridologist, for example, decided that 88% of the normal patients had kidney disease, while another judged through his iris analysis that 74% of patients who needed artificial kidney treatment were normal.